openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A compound assignment expression in the form *E1 op= E2* is equivalent to *E1 = ((E1) op (E2)) as T* (where *T* is the type of *E1*, except that *E1* is evaluated only once).
-This expression can be evaluated at runtime in one of the two ways:
+This expression can be evaluated at runtime in one of the two ways as follows:

 #.
-If the left-hand operand expression is not an indexing
+If the left-hand operand expression is not an indexing expression:
-   expression:

    -  The left-hand operand is evaluated to produce a variable.
-      If the evaluation completes abruptly, then so does the assignment expression, the right-hand operand is not evaluated, and the assignment does not occur.
+If the evaluation completes abruptly, then so does the assignment expression.
+      In that case, the right-hand operand is not evaluated, and the assignment does not occur.

    -  If the evaluation completes normally, then the value of the left-hand operand is saved, and the right-hand operand is evaluated.
-If the evaluation completes abruptly, then so does the assignment expression, and the assignment does not occur.
+If the evaluation completes abruptly, then so does the assignment expression.
+      In that case, the assignment does not occur.

-   -  If the evaluation completes normally, then the saved value of the left-hand variable and the value of the right-hand operand are used to perform the binary operation as indicated by the compound assignment operator.
-If the operation completes abruptly, then so does the assignment expression, and the assignment does not occur.
+   -  If the evaluation completes normally, then the saved value of the left-hand variable, and the value of the right-hand operand are used to perform the binary operation as indicated by the compound assignment operator.
+If the operation completes abruptly, then so does the assignment expression.
+In that case, the assignment does not occur.

-   -  If the evaluation completes normally, then the result of the binary operation converts to the type of the left-hand variable, and the result of such conversion is stored into the variable.
+   -  If the evaluation completes normally, then the result of the binary operation converts to the type of the left-hand variable.
+The result of such conversion is stored into the variable.

 .. index::
    compound assignment operator